FlavScents AInsights Entry for para-Anisyl Propionate (CAS: 7549-33-9)

 7. Toxicology, Safety & Exposure Considerations

-- Dermal Exposure: No specific data on irritation or sensitization; formulators should follow IFRA guidelines for fragrance use.
+- Dermal Exposure: Limited data on irritation or sensitization; formulators should follow IFRA guidelines for safe use in fragrances.

 - Inhalation Exposure: Volatility suggests potential for inhalation exposure; occupational safety measures should be considered in manufacturing settings.